vercel/micro/README.md

 - Stacks are printed out with `console.error` and during development (when `NODE_ENV` is set to `'development'`) also sent in responses.
 - Usually, you don't need to invoke this method yourself, as you can use the [built-in error handling](#error-handling) flow with `throw`.

-##### createError(code, msg, orig)

-- Use `require('micri').createError`.
-- Creates an error object with a `statusCode`.
-- Useful for easily throwing errors with HTTP status codes, which are interpreted by the [built-in error handling](#error-handling).
-- `orig` sets `error.originalError` which identifies the original error (if any).

 ## Error Handling

 Micri allows you to write robust microservices.
 This is accomplished primarily by bringing sanity back to error handling and avoiding callback soup.

 If an error is thrown and not caught by you, the response will automatically be `500`. **Important:** Error stacks will be printed as `console.error` and during development mode (if the env variable `NODE_ENV` is `'development'`), they will also be included in the responses.

-If the `Error` object that's thrown contains a `statusCode` property, that's used as the HTTP code to be sent.
+If the error object throw is an instance of `MicriError` the `message`, `statusCode` and `code` properties of the object are used for the HTTP response.

 Let's say you want to write a rate limiting module:

 ```js
 const rateLimit = require('my-rate-limit')